OpenVidu/openvidu/openvidu-server/docker/openvidu-docker-compose/readme.md

 ```
 ### Review the configuration

 Sometimes, we can have a typo when writing a property name.
-For this reason, openvidu-server print in the log all the configuration properties you are configured in the file and the default values for all other config properties.
+For this reason, openvidu-server print in the log all the configuration properties you are configured in `.env` file and the default values for all other config properties.
 In that way, you can double check what openvidu-server *see*.

 If `openvidu-server` detects some error, it will show it in the log.